 - Platform lifts

-Two additional features your pathways must contain are passing space and turning space.
+Two additional features your accessible pathways must contain are passing space and turning space.
 An accessible route with a width less than 60 inches must provide passing spaces at intervals of 200 feet.
 Additionally, if your pathway contains any 180º turns, your turning space must be either 48 inches, or 60 inches, depending on the width of the pathway.

 - Is there a route available that does not include stairs?